kyeongwoon/wgpu-canvas/README.md

 # wgpu-canvas
-**wgpu-canvas** is a browser-less implementation of the HTML Canvas drawing API for Node.js.
+**wgpu-canvas** is a browser-less implementation of the HTML Canvas drawing API for Node.js using Rust Neon.

 This project was inspired by the skia-canvas project (https://github.com/samizdatco/skia-canvas) and changed the backend from **skia** to **wgpu**.
 Many parts of the canvas API were borrowed from the skia-canvas project, and wgpu used vello 2D graphics (https://github.com/linebender/vello).